-“I’m just having Seven-Up,” she said, her voice low and rich.
-Her huge, wide-set eyes flickered up from under her lids for a second before flicking into the crowd to scan for someone, probably anyone, other than me.
-Okay, she’s really stunning . . . and she didn’t sound silly . . . jury’s still out on mean, though.
+“I’m just having Seven-Up.”
+Her voice was low and rich.
+No matter what happened, I would never forget it.
+Her huge, wide-set eyes flickered up from under her lids for a moment before flicking off into the crowd again, scanning for someone, anyone probably, who wasn’t me.
+Oh God, she’s truly stunning . . . and she doesn’t sound silly . . . verdict’s still out on mean, though.

-I gave the waitress our order and added a Coke for me.
+I gave the waitress our order, adding a Coke for me.

 “Would you mind if I sit with you?”
 The girls glanced at each other and Theresa shrugged with indifference.

 “You’re in the band, aren’t you?” she accused when I was seated.
-I admitted I was.
+I was forced to admit it.
 With a wry twist of her full lips, she dismissed me again, gazing away uninterested.
-Well, no less than I’d expected.
+Well, no more than I’d expected.
 As soon as the drinks arrived, I’d make some lame excuse and slink away.

 “I’ve only been here a few days,” I said, needing to fill the awkward pause while we waited.
 “It was weird, you know, getting off the plane.
-Had this freaky feeling between footsteps.
-Picked up a foot, and it slowed way down before hitting the ground, like I was walking in pea soup.”
+Had this weird feeling between footsteps.
+Lifted up a foot, and before I could get it down, it was like walking in invisible quicksand.”

 “You stay island time now,” Charlene diagnosed with an emphatic nod.
-I worried Theresa might get a crick in her neck, she avoided looking at me so purposefully.
+I worried Theresa might get a crick in her neck, she looked away from me so resolutely.

 Charlene gave me a dark gaze.
-“You go over dare at night time, you betta watch out fo dem giant flyin’ cockaroaches.
-Dey lot bigger den reglar ones.
+“You go over der at night-time, you betta watch out fo dem flyin’ cockaroaches.
+Dey giants, lot bigger den da reglar ones.
 Big enuff fo carry you away.”

-Theresa, barely suppressing a giggle, turned to watch me parse my way through Charlene’s dire warning.
+Theresa tried to suppress a giggle as she turned to watch me parse through Charlene’s dire warning.
 At least I was entertaining her.